logicxd/til/Database/2-Database-Design.md

 If entity A ISA B, then every A entity is also considered to be a B entity.

-* Covering constraints: ISA relationship has a covering constraint if for example: every Person entity HAS to belong to one of its subclasses (so either Student or a Teacher).
-Denoted by "Student AND Teacher COVERS Person".
+* Covering constraints: e.g. every Person entity HAS to belong to one of its subclasses (so either Student or a Teacher) then its Denoted by "Student AND Teacher COVERS Person".
-* Overlap constraints: ISA relationship has a overlap constraint if for example: Person can be both a Student AND a Teacher.
-Denoted by "Student OVERLAPS Teacher".
+* Overlap constraints: e.g. a Person can be both a Student AND a Teacher then its denoted by "Student OVERLAPS Teacher".

+## Aggregation

+Have a relationship with an entity and a complex set of entities and relationships.
+Similar to having a relationship of relationships.

+Aggregate vs ternary relationship
+* Aggregate relationship is a distinct relationship and has its own attributes.
+* Each aggregate relationship set can in relationship with 0 or more of the aggregate relationship.

 ---
 ## Credits